AradD7/lightarr/README.md

 - Port 10100/TCP for webhooks and web UI
 - UDP communication to Wiz bulbs (port 38899)
 - Subnet scanning discovers bulbs without broadcast

+# Disclaimer
+Lightarr is not vibe coded and most of the code was written by hand.
+AI was used only to ensure code quality, debugging and some JavaScript (cause it's JavaScript).